training-datalab/old-training-datalab.com/_pages/tufte-guidelines.md

 ## Editorial Management

 <p align=" justify">This series has only the editorial team as its executive body.
-The editorial team is composed of the editor, <strong>Bastián González-Bustamante</strong>, who manages the series in its broadest sense, and <strong>Elinor Luco</strong>, editorial assistant.</p>
+The editorial team is composed of the editor, <strong>Bastián González-Bustamante</strong>, who manages the series in its broadest sense, and <strong>Carla Cisternas</strong>, associate editor.</p>

 ## Editorial Process